unik-name/help-unikname/docs/1-what-is-unikname/README.md

 ### Unikname Rewards its Users

-**Thanks to UNS Tokens,** Unikname users are encouraged to maximize use of their @unikname to log in to any websites by rewarding them.
+**Thanks to UNIK Tokens,** Unikname users are encouraged to maximize use of their @unikname to log in to any websites by rewarding them.
 Every unikname user who sign-up and login to a website receives rewards.
-These rewards are digital tokens called _UNS Tokens_.
+These rewards are digital tokens called _UNIK Tokens_.

-**Partner platforms using <brand name="UNC"/> offer promotional coupons for Unikname users.** UNS Tokens can be exchanged against vouchers or promotional coupons to be redeemed on any partner platforms.
+**Partner platforms using <brand name="UNC"/> offer promotional coupons for Unikname users.** UNIK Tokens can be exchanged against vouchers or promotional coupons to be redeemed on any partner platforms.

 ### Simplest Strong Authentication